 Q: What if my house isn't right for Solar?

 Even if your house doesn't qualify for a solar system, there are still a lot of things that you can do to reduce your energy bill.
-Click here to see the Energy Savings Guide published by the US Department of Energy for some great tips.
+For starters, please visit our Energy Saving Tips page for an extensive list of energy savings ideas that really work.